-I'm equally fussy about lighting fixtures; I'm very picky about their aesthetic.
+I'm equally fussy about lighting fixtures; I'm very picky about their appearance.
 I gravitate toward Euro, or what I think of as "conservative modern," as opposed to over-the-top "über modern" styling, which often comes off as garish or silly faux futuristic—stylish for the sake of being stylish.
-Simple and clean is my way of thinking, and I've long held a preference for brushed nickel as a fixture finish.
+Simple and clean is my way of thinking; plus, I've long held a preference for brushed nickel as a fixture finish.

 The pendant lamps I found were pretty close to what I saw in my mind's eye, but unfortunately—and surprisingly—they had halogen bulbs, which are energy pigs, with most of the energy wasted as intense heat.
 I purchased one unit and tore it apart to see if I could convert it to LED.
 Turns out it was relatively easy.
 After removing all of the guts, I used the original metal internal reflector to hold a replacement candelabra lamp fixture, which threaded into it perfectly.
 Then I removed the metal mesh that prevented people from touching the hot halogen bulb to make room for a small LED globe bulb.

-I'm not overly fond of sconces, but I much prefer them to ceiling fixtures for general lighting in living spaces (and table lamps are useless to me as I'll have just one coffee table in the middle of the living room).
+I'm not overly fond of sconces, but I much prefer them to ceiling fixtures for general lighting in living spaces (and table lamps are useless to me as there will only be one small coffee table in the middle of the living room).
 However, finding a sconce I liked turned out to be a really tall order.
 Ultimately I wound up making my own from two entirely different lighting products.
 I removed the lamp fitting from the inside of a so-so wall sconce I'd almost decided to use, and attached it to the base of a dismantled brushed nickel table lamp.
 Then I finished it off with a large LED globe bulb.
 The result is a fixture you'll never see anyplace other than my home.

 The wall sconce solution also provided the answer to another vexing problem: the bathroom light over the sink.
 In this case, I started with a simple brushed nickel bar unit, and replaced the lamp fixtures with ones from the same wall sconces as before.
 The bonus is that the bathroom fixture perfectly matches my custom wall sconces, making it another item you'll never see anywhere else.

-I'd planned from the beginning to build lighting directly into the headboard: for those who read in bed, it's an infinitely superior lighting solution to table lamps.
+I'd planned from the beginning to build lighting directly into the headboard: for those who read in bed, it's a much better lighting solution to table lamps.
 For a long time I'd considered deck step lights, since they're small and unobtrusive.
 But they're also low-voltage, requiring a special transformer to power them, which would likely preclude dimming.
-Then recently, as I was wandering around Lowe's dreaming of my someday home, I came across a new recessed ceiling fixture, and realized it was perfect for the headboard: it was small, it was dimmable, it was the same brushed nickel finish as everything else, and best of all, it was really cheap: less than $20.
-So, my headboard lighting problem was instantly solved, with nothing for me to do but install four of them in the finished headboard.
+Then, as I was wandering around Lowe's dreaming of my someday home, I came across a new recessed ceiling fixture, and realized it was perfect for the headboard: it was small, it was dimmable, it was the same brushed nickel finish as everything else, and best of all, it was really cheap: less than $20.
+So, my headboard lighting problem was instantly solved, with nothing for me to do but install them in the finished headboard.
 Sometimes you just need to wait a while until a solution comes around.

 I won't need much light in my office—I prefer to keep the room relatively dark so that the computer monitor looks its best.
 For those occasions when I need to do mundane things like writing checks, I have a classic green glass banker's light.
 For reasons unknown, I've always liked them, and I got a cool faux-filament LED lamp for mine.